What should I know about domestic violence?

 What can a Protective Order do?

 A Protective Order requires the person who abused or stalked you not to abuse, stalk, contact you, or come within a certain distance of where you are, including work and school.
 It can require the person to leave your home.
 It can also give you custody of your children, child support, temporary use of property and many other things.
+It can order the person who abused or stalked you to receive treatments to prevent them from doing this again.
 A protective order normally lasts 12 months.

 Can the Protective Order last longer than 12 months?